Buyer side Guide

 For more information, please, contact API support at firstname.lastname@example.org

-To create a campaign you have to use https://api.adform.com/Services/Campaign/Campaigns POST endpoint, while also providing your authentication ticket in the header.
+To create a campaign you have to use https://api.adform.com/Services/Campaign/Campaigns POST endpoint, while also providing your access token in the "Authorization" header.
 Request body has to be in JSON format.

 Full extensive list of mandatory and optional parameters for campaign creation API request can be found here.